 UPDATE: Click here to see our memorial post for Homer the blind cat and graphic we made for him.
 Rest in peace dear Homer the Wondercat.

 After Cooper moved from Miami to New York in 2000, she lived a few blocks from the World Trade Center.
-The cats survived 9/11 and the most nail-biting section of the book is how Cooper stooped at nothing to rescue her cats.
+Both Gwen and her cats survived 9/11 and it’s the most nail-biting section of the book.
+There is no fiercer love than a devoted cat mom and Gwen Cooper stooped at nothing to rescue her cats.

 Cooper donates 10% of domestic royalties to charities aiding blind cats such the Blind Cat Rescue & Sanctuary in North Carolina.

 - Homer’s Odyssey:A Fearless Feline Tale, or How I Learned About Love and Life With a Blind Wonder Cat.
 Amazon

 - Hardcover: 304 pages

 - Publisher: Delacorte Press; 1 edition (August 25, 2009)